souremperor/Helldivers-2-queue-/README.md

 Helldivers 2 Queue Alert System

-This repository contains a set of Python scripts designed to assist players of Helldivers 2 by automating the monitoring of queue status through screen region color analysis and providing alerts through various actions.
+This repository contains a set of Python scripts designed to assist players of Helldivers 2 by automating the monitoring of queue status through screen region color analysis and providing an alert when you go through the queue.
 Scripts Overview

     color average.py: Monitors a specified screen region and calculates the average color, continuously printing these values to the console.
 Useful for identifying the right screen region and color values to monitor for queue status.